theRealWardo/arudino-esc-control/README.md

-Arduino ESC (Electronic Speed Controller) Control
+Arduino ESC Control
 ===================

-Control an ESC with an Arduino using serial input and a potentiometer.
+This sketch uses an Arduino to control an ESC (Electronic Speed Controller) using serial input or a potentiometer.

 Plug a potentiometer into analog pin 0.